 While some back pain responds well to mild treatments like physical therapy and over-the-counter medications, yours may require regular cortisol injections or even opiate painkillers, which can be extremely addictive.
 If these methods haven’t worked, modern science has developed innovative, minimally invasive surgical procedures as well as a new back pain treatment to relieve lower back pain — with Dr. Branko Skovrlj at the forefront of innovations.
-He is a highly respected, award-winning neurosurgeon and the founder of NU-Spine.
+He is a highly respected, award-winning neurosurgeon, back surgeon and the founder of NU-Spine.
 Conveniently located in Edison, New Jersey, he welcomes you to visit the state-of-the-art facility.
-Call today to rid yourself of back pain for good.
+Call lower back specialist Dr. Skovrlj today to rid yourself of back pain for good.

 Is Low Back Pain Common?

 If you’re suffering from low back pain, you’ve got a lot of company.
 It’s the leading cause of disability worldwide and the main reason that American workers lose valuable productivity time.
-At some point in their lives, 90 percent of the American population reports having a back pain condition.
-Low back pain:
+Our research shows that 90 percent of the American population report experiencing back pain at some point in their lives.

 - Affects people of all ages and backgrounds